greg-ses/simpleui/README.md

 ## Production installation

 We use ansible to deploy to production.
 Make sure that your ansible `yml` file is pointing to the correct release URL.
-If you are not sure, check out [Releases](https://github.com/greg-ses/simpleui/releases) for prod builds or [Packages](https://github.com/greg-ses/simpleui/pkgs/container/simpleui) for dev builds
+If you are not sure, check out [Releases](https://github.com/greg-ses/simpleui/releases) for prod builds or [Packages](https://github.com/greg-ses/simpleui/pkgs/container/simpleui) for dev builds.
+You can make a local version of the prod image by running `docker build -t <YOUR_IMAGE_NAME> .` in the root folder of this project

 ## Testing